awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 The privileges required for Amazon Redshift as a target are listed following:
 + CREATE ON DATABASE – allows to create new schemas in the database\.
++ CREATE ON SCHEMA – allows to create objects in the database schema\.
 + GRANT USAGE ON LANGUAGE – allows to create new functions and procedures in the database\.
 + GRANT SELECT ON ALL TABLES IN SCHEMA pg\_catalog – provides the user with system information about the Amazon Redshift cluster\.
 + GRANT SELECT ON pg\_class\_info – provides the user with information about tables distribution style\.